rahulkidambi/AccSGD/README.md

 ```
 where, `lr` is the learning rate, `kappa` the long step parameter and `xi` is the statistical advantage parameter.
 ## Rough guidelines:
-The learning rate is typically set similar to how it is set for a scheme like Stochastic Gradient Descent.
+The learning rate is set similar to schemes such as Stochastic Gradient Descent/Standard Momentum (Heavy Ball)/Nesterov's Acceleration.

 As the networks grow deeper (e.g. with resnets) and when dealing with typically harder datasets such as CIFAR/ImageNet, employing `kappa` to be 10^4 or more helps.
 For shallow nets and easier datasets such as MNIST, a typical value of `kappa` can be set as 10^3 or even 10^2.